tytydraco/yessleep/out/Im_exploring_an_abandoned_mall_with_a_ghosthunting_group_PART_1.md

 **JACK:** That's Sam.Jack pulled Sam aside.
 I don't think anyone else saw this.

-**JACK:** C'mon, Sammy, ya gotta show a little more... enthusiasm, a bit more pazazz, got it?
+**JACK:** C'mon, Sammy, ya gotta show a little more... enthusiasm, a bit more pizazz, got it?

 **SAM:** Sorry, I'm just a bit tired.
 Ghost-hunting for 7 hours straight is a bit tiring, isn't it, boss?
 Hahahah...